 The workspace you create after setting up your account is the base to invite others to collaborate.
 You'll need to subscribe to a team plan to do so, which will let the invitees view, create, and edit pages, as well as leave comments and mention other people.
 But even if you don't get the team plan, you can still invite five guests on each of your pages, set permissions, and collaborate easily.

 Because of the freedom you have when creating pages, setting up databases, and configuring views, Notion is great for running projects of any kind.
-No matter the specifics, you can create a set of pages and design the workflow to keep track of tasks, deliverables, and who's doing what.
+It offers advanced views for project management, helping you track tasks that depend on one another, and it has some handy team workflow automation to speed things along.

 It does take some time to find the right setup, but there are hundreds of templates for Notion that you can pick up and customize.
 Some users have made a name for themselves and actually sell their own optimized templates for all kinds of use cases, so you can always start from a template and build from there.